 A complete guide to Amsterdam

-How do I get to Amsterdam?
+How do you get to Amsterdam?

-Amsterdam’s main airport is Amsterdam Schipholwhich is accessible from all over Europe with a direct flight.
+Amsterdam’s main airport is Amsterdam Schiphol, which is accessible from all over Europe with a direct flight.

 Check flights on SkyScanner here.